m50d/m50d.github.com/_posts/2014-03-02-why-do-decent-people-accept-bitcoins.md

 Probably the perfect use case for bitcoin is selling illegal purely-digital goods, which is to say child porn.
 I am genuinely quite surprised, impressed even, that we haven't seen reports of a bitcoin marketplace for such material.
 The same can't be said for mail-order drugs, where we've seen the famous Silk Road and subsequent imitators.
 Silk Road's founder also [tried to hire an assassin through the site](http://www.techdirt.com/articles/20131122/11282025337/apparently-hiring-actual-hitman-online-is-more-difficult-than-dread-pirate-roberts-imagined.shtml).
 These are the kind of uses the currency is good for; if you meet someone with a lot of bitcoins, odds are they're a drug baron.

-Either that, or one of the early-adopter "miners": the original "investors" in a currency that by design concentrates wealth in their hands.
+Either that, or one of the early-adopter "miners": the original "investors" in a currency that by design concentrates wealth into their hands.

 [1] More or less - cash has serial numbers.
 Bitcoin goes one better - you can see the whole transaction history of any given "coin".
 But the "addresses" used in any given transaction are just random strings of numbers - it's not easy to connect them to a legal identity you can file a lawsuit against - and the "community" that sells products for bitcoins seems to have no qualms about accepting stolen bitcoins in payment.